Birmingham Bowl: History

 The bowl marked the return of post-season football to the city of Birmingham, which previously hosted the Dixie Bowl from 1947 to 1948, the Hall of Fame Classic from 1977 to 1985 (which relocated to Tampa and became the Outback Bowl), and the All-American Bowl from 1986 to 1990 (which was canceled when the SEC Championship Game was awarded to the city).

 In the inaugural edition of the bowl, played on December 23, 2006, the South Florida Bulls defeated the East Carolina Pirates, 24–7, in front of a crowd of 32,023.
 Running back Benjamin Williams of South Florida scored the bowl's first points on a 16-yard touchdown run less than two minutes into the game; he added a second touchdown during the first quarter and was named the game's MVP.

 After being held in December for its first three years, the fourth edition of the bowl was played in January 2010.
 As a result, there was no game during the 2009 calendar year.
 The bowl was subsequently played in January through its ninth edition, held in January 2015.
 The tenth edition of the bowl saw a return to December, resulting in two editions of the bowl being played during calendar year 2015.
 The bowl remained in December through its 13th edition, held in December 2018.
 The 14th edition of the bowl was held in January 2020, thus there was no game during calendar year 2019.

-With construction of a new football stadium on the grounds of the Birmingham–Jefferson Convention Complex, scheduled for completion in 2021, the Birmingham Bowl "would likely move to the new stadium."